 For the shrimp:

-- While grits are cooking, season the shrimp with a little salt and pepper (about 1 tsp kosher salt and ¼ tsp black pepper) and set aside.
+- While grits are cooking, season the shrimp with a little salt and pepper (about 1 teaspoon kosher salt and ¼ teaspoon black pepper) and set aside.

 - Add onion and bell pepper and sauté for 3-4 minutes, until the onions have softened.
 Add the fire roasted tomatoes, sour cream, Worcestershire sauce, brown sugar, and red pepper flakes and stir to combine.